PART 3: THE PLANE TRUTH

-Frank paused on that one, which made Carrie wonder if she should swat him again.
-But he continued swiftly with, “Okay then, let’s look at this from your ‘Back to the Future’ perspective.
+Frank paused on that one, which made Carrie wonder if she should slap him again.
+Before she could completely raise her arm, he continued swiftly with, “Okay then, let’s look at this from your ‘Back to the Future’ perspective.
 Your mother doesn’t do this job.
 Someone else takes her place.
 Say they vanish instead.
 As a consequence, this other person no longer gives birth to a person who was supposed to become the Prime Minister, which means you could inadvertently cause–”

 “Carrie, I’m just thinking that we don’t want to save one life at the possible expense of other–”

-“You don’t know what’s going to happen!
-You don’t know how this will end up affecting things!
+“You don’t know what’s going to happen.
+Okay?
+You don’t know how this will end up affecting things.
 You don’t know anything!”

 “No, but you don’t know either!”

-“I know anything would be better than what I’ve got!
-How dare you be so cold and analytical about this?!
-We’re talking about my MAMA for God’s sake!!”
+“I know anything would be better than what I’ve got.
+How dare you be so cold and analytical about this?
+We’re talking about my MOM for God’s sake!”
 She tried to swallow the lump in her throat.
 “I never should have told you anything in the first place.”
-Instinctively she raised her hand for another slap, but he moved back out of the way.
+She moved her arm to slap at him again but he moved his head back out of the way.

 Frank adjusted his glasses, alternately glancing at the time machine by his feet, and over at the nearby women’s washroom; Carrie had picked a good place to hide out for the last hour or so.
 She had to come out eventually though, and then… well, then they’d find a way to resolve this.
 Somehow.

 Frank wondered how was it that time travel often seemed so fun and exciting in science fiction books and movies.
-He’d never thought about much about it outside of that.
-He made a mental note to look into the phenomenon a little more scientifically, outside the realm of Hollywood movies.
+He supposed he’d never thought about much about it outside of that.
+Frank made a mental note to look into the phenomenon a little more scientifically, outside of the realm of Hollywood movies.
 Assuming they ever made it back.

 Someone came out of the washroom.
 Frank looked back up, but it wasn’t Carrie.
 He sighed.
 Could he have spoken to her differently?
-Talking wasn’t his forte.
-It was important to consider all potential consequences in any experiment though!
+But she hadn’t been considering potential consequences.
+You had to consider those in any experiment.
 Right?
 And changing the past, well, this was big time stuff – no pun intended.
 Someone had to play devil’s advocate, and he was the only other time traveler here.

-Still… Frank remembered how his pet goldfish had died when he was 7.
+Still… Frank remembered how his pet goldfish had died when he was seven.
 If he could change that, would he do so?
 But then, that was hardly a good parallel for this circumstance, was it.
-He swallowed another yawn… how long had he been awake now?
+He swallowed another yawn.
+How long had he been awake now?

-“I’ll tell mama that I’m an intern from her company.
-That we got word of bad weather in Bermuda, delaying the shoot.
+“I’ll tell my mom that I’m an intern from her company.
+That we got word of bad weather in Bermuda, delaying the shoot for a day.
 That we can’t reach the pilot of her connecting flight, but are advising her to hold off on flying out of Florida until sometime tomorrow morning.
-Furthermore, that they should use the time to double check the mechanisms of their corporate aircraft.
+Furthermore, that they should use the time to double check the mechanisms of their aircraft.
 Thus, even if they’re not delayed a whole day, ANY delay, plus the possible repair of anything wrong should prevent her death without screwing up anyone else’s future.”
-She allowed herself a self-satisfied smile.
+Carrie allowed herself a self-satisfied smile.
 “So?”

-Frank nodded.
-“I admit it, I’m impressed.
+Frank stared.
+“I must admit, I’m impressed.
 But don’t you think your mother will double check your information?”

 “Her phone was off during dinner.
-When she arrives here, she’ll be running late, so she shouldn’t have time to contact anyone.
-Then by the time she’s in Florida, no one will be working in the office to check with,” Carrie stated.
+When she arrives here, she’ll be running a bit late, so she shouldn’t have time to contact anyone.
+Then, by the time she’s in Florida, no one will be working in the office to check with,” Carrie stated.